bdukes/msDropDown/Readme.txt

+This is a fork of the original msDropDown, available from http://www.marghoobsuleman.com/jquery-image-dropdown

 You may use msDropDown under the terms of either the MIT License or the Gnu General Public License (GPL) Version 2.